keplerlab/enhant/Readme.md

 The extension can provide more data if used in Power mode alongside the companion transcription service.
 Once the setup is done, Docker application run and the Power mode is enabled in the extension settings, the extension will now be able to:
 * Transcript both the host side (via microphone) and guest side (via tab audio) of the conversation
-* Bookmarking moment with the transcription of the last <few> seconds of both side of the conversation
+* Bookmarking moment with the transcription of the last 10 seconds of both side of the conversation
 * Meeting metrics like engagement and sentiment and the questions asked during the meeting, can be extracted by processing the meeting data zip file using the CLI.